 10.1.
-SEND support will include planning and preparation for the transitions between phases of education and preparation for adult life.
-All academies will agree with parent/carers and pupils the information to be shared as part of this process.
+SEN support will include planning and preparation for the transitions between phases of education and preparation for adult life.
+All academies will agree with parent/carers and children the information to be shared as part of this process.